KrylixZA/BalancedBrackets/README.md

 # Balanced Brackets
+This a TDD implementation of a bracket balancing helper which ensures all brackets in a file are balanced with opening and closing brackets.

 ## The Kata
 Take an input string with X opening brackets [ and Y closing brackets ], in a random order.